CrypticSloth/SchoolWork/QuantumResearch/ErikSorensenResearchProposal.md

 where $r_t+1$ is the reward from moving into state $s_t+1$ from $s_t$ by taking action $a$ [3].
 The action-value function has many benefits for learning, one of which is that it integrates well with *online learning*.
 Online learning algorithms are executed on data acquired in sequence [2].
 The agent will use the current estimate of the optimal policy while exploring the environment in search of a better estimate of the optimal policy.

 Q-learning is a famous reinforcement learning algorithm that uses the action-value function to converge on the optimal policy iteratively, meaning that after each step it obtains a better estimate of the action-value and will eventually converge on the true optimal policy values for each step [3].
-The formula for Q-learning is given by
+The formula for Q-learning is given by,

 $$ Q(s_t,a_t) \leftarrow Q(s_t,a_t) + \alpha [ r_t + \gamma \max_a Q(s_{t+1},a) - Q(s_t,a_t) ] $$

-[4], where $Q(s_t,a_t)$ is the *action value*, $s_{t+1}$ is the state moved to out of $s_t$ by taking action $a_t$, $r_t$ is the reward from this trasition, $\alpha$ is the learning rate, and $\gamma$ is the discount rate which describes the discount rate of future rewards.
+[4], where $Q(s_t,a_t)$ is the *action value*, $s_{t+1}$ is the state moved to out of $s_t$ by taking action $a_t$, $r_t$ is the reward from this transition, $\alpha$ is the learning rate, and $\gamma$ is the discount rate which describes the discount rate of future rewards.

 Using the action-value function has two main advantages over the value function for learning.
 Firstly, it is easier to learn the action-value function to determine the optimal policy.
 Second, it is a simple task to evaluate policies with the action-value function because the next action of the agent is always determined by the best action that maximizes the action-value function (i.e. $a = argmax_a'Q(s,a')$).